-Sealing Engineered Stones: Engineered stones are made of nonporous material; however, it is recommended that with engineered stone countertops that the user periodically seals them for protection and the longevity of you countertops.
+Sealing Engineered Stones: Engineered stones are made of nonporous material; however, it is recommended that with engineered stone countertops that the user periodically seals them for protection and the longevity of your countertops.
 Engineered stone countertops are also hygienic because they do not affect the taste of food or compromise its safety when it is prepared on their surface.
+A reapplication of sealer is recommended periodically.
+You can do this by yourself or call in a professional.